 Hampshire and the Isle of Wight Designated Teachers will be familiar with the PEP Analysis Toolkit, and will have received training on how to use it through their training with the Virtual School.
-This is a useful tool that helps with identifying some common areas of difficulty for children who are care experienced, as well as offering suggestions for ways to support.
-Please ask the DT for more information.

 An intial EPAC must focus on stabilising the pupil, ensuring they feel safe and securely attached.
-Schools should consider adult relationships for any child new to
+Schools should consider adult relationships for any child new to Adoption and/or new to the school to ensure there is a key adult (attachment figure) in place as a core strategy.
+If the pupil is new to your school it will not be possible to complete the PEP Toolkit Needs Analysis (good practice would be to complete after

-Adoption or/and new to the school to ensure there is a key adult (attachment figure) in place as a core strategy.
-If the pupil is new to your school it will not be possible to complete the PEP Analysis Toolkit (good practice would be to complete after 3 months once the school has got to know the pupil).
+3 months once the school has got to know the pupil).
 This information can then be added at the next review.

-The PEP Analysis Toolkit should be completed annually.
+The PEP Toolkit Needs Analysis should be completed annually.
 Areas of need/diffculty will change.
 For example we find that relationships are the starting point when the child is new to school but as the pupil becomes stable in terms of attachment and sense of self, the learning needs can become more of a focus.

-At the end of this section there is a space to add in other relevant factors eg cultural needs, permanancy, stability, family relationships, and any sensory or physical needs etc
+At the end of this section there is a space to add in other relevant factors eg cultural needs, physical and sensory needs, permanancy, stability, family relationships etc